 Figure 5.
 An example of how Herceptin® is processed based on the approved business rules.

-The PhPID input string is constructed by three major components: Substance, Strength, Unit and Dose form attributes.
-The order and constitution of the input string for the MD5 hash function is 1. substance 2. strength and 3. dose form and is strictly defined by below requirements
+The PhPID input string is constructed using three major components: substance, strength, unit and dose form attributes.
+The order and constitution of the input string for the MD5 hash function are strictly defined by the following requirements:

 1. Substance